feblich/Udacity-Data-Structures-and-Algorithms/Project1_Show Me the Data Structures/writeups.md

 The set method, would add/move the requested item to the end of the cache and if length of cache object, as a result of this operation becomes greater than capacity, it will pop the first item in the cache.
 Both get and set methods are in O(1) time because `move_to_end` and `popitem` methods of `OrderedDict()` are done in constant time.
+Space complexity depends on the chosen capacity, therefore the space complexity is O(capacity).

 ## problem 2 File Recursion